Blaisorblade/pdbp.github.io/index.md

 }
 ```

-You may argue that we have a problem here.
+You may, rightly, argue that we are cheating here.
 We promised to use `function` only for pure functions (a.k.a. as *effectfree*).

 But,